The National Geospatial-Intelligence Agency’s (NGA) Commercial Joint Mapping Toolkit (CJMTK)

 components and end user applications.
 The CJMTK includes ArcGIS Runtime; ArcGIS Engine with the

-3-D, Spatial, Network, Tracking, Geodatabase Update, and Defense extensions; and ArcGIS for
+3-D, Spatial, Network, Tracking, and Geodatabase Update extensions; and ArcGIS for

 Server – Advanced Enterprise Edition with Image extension.
 Advanced Enterprise Edition includes

 the 3-D, Spatial, Network, and Geostatistical extensions and ArcGIS Mobile.
 The toolkit also

 includes additional components developed by Northrop Grumman.
 The CJMTK is available

 for the Windows and Linux operating systems.
 Together, the components of the CJMTK comprise a